Jonathan Lacourt

-Jonathan Lacourt (born 17 August 1986) is a French professional footballer who plays as a midfielder.
+Jonathan Lacourt (born 17 August 1986) is a French former professional footballer who played as a midfielder.
 He is a former French youth international.

 Career

 In 2009 Lacourt was a victim of a challenge from Senegalese midfielder Kader Mangane in a Ligue 1 match which led to a broken leg.
 The injury kept him out for over two years.

-After a successful trial with SC Bastia in January 2012, Lacourt was not allowed to sign with the Corsican side due to financial sanctions.
-He then went on to play in Ligue 2 for LB Châteauroux, before joining Amiens SC.
+After a successful trial with Bastia in January 2012, Lacourt was not allowed to sign with the Corsican side due to financial sanctions.
+He then went on to play in Ligue 2 for Châteauroux, before joining Amiens.

+Lacourt signed with lower-league side FC Marssac in 2018 where he stayed for three seasons, notably contributing to the club's first promotion to the sixth-tier Régional 1 in the 2018–19 season and reaching the last 16 of the Coupe de France.